 What is Sim&Train

-Sim&Train is our dedicated solution used for physician education, training, and patient-specific rehearsal.
+Sim&Train is our dedicated solution that recreates real-life conditions of the operating theater to help with physician’s education, training, and patient-specific rehearsal.

 Visualization of 3D printed artery models thanks to an innovative body-like station.